 \section{Overview and Physics}

 The hKLM is designed to serve as a thin HCAL and MuID detector integrated in the flux return steel of a potential $2^{nd}$ detector at the Electron Ion Collider.
-At the top level of the design, scintillator strips read out by SiPMs alternating with the steel of the flux return, can also be found in the Belle II KLM and in the proposed CORE detector at the EIC~\cite{CORE:2022rso}.
-However in these instances, timing and finely segmented readout were either not implemented or studied in detail.
-A rendering of the detector can be seen in Fig.~\ref{fig:KLMDesign}.
-The physics objective for the hKLM MuId capability is the identification of muons down to below 1 GeV for reaction channels of interest at the EIC, such as quarkonium~\cite{AbdulKhalek:2021gbh} or double DVCS~\cite{Deja:2023lqc} production.
-The hKLM HCAL capability will play an important role in the jet physics program at the EIC~\cite{AbdulKhalek:2021gbh}.
-Multiplicities will be low, with the majority of jets having less than 10 particles.
-The task of the HCAL is therefore mainly to identify and measure neutral particles, neutrons and $K_L$, that are contained in about a third of the jets~\cite{AbdulKhalek:2021gbh}.
-Energy measurements can either be performed using the ToF at lower momenta or with an energy measurement using calorimetry at higher momenta.
-Section~\ref{sec:performance} discusses the performance in the two different regions in more detail.
+At the top level, the design consists of scintillator strips read out by SiPMs on both ends, alternating with the steel of the flux return.
+This layout can also be found in the Belle II KLM and in the proposed CORE detector for the EIC~\cite{CORE:2022rso}.
+However, in these instances timing and finely segmented readout were either not implemented or were not studied in detail.
+A rendering of the barrel region with iron-scintillator layers for a KLM-type detector for the EIC can be seen in Fig.~\ref{fig:KLMDesign}.
+The physics objectives for the hKLM MuID capabilities include the identification of muons down to below 1 GeV/$c$.
+This value is driven by reaction channels of interest at the EIC, such as quarkonium production~\cite{AbdulKhalek:2021gbh} and timelike Compton processes like double Deeply-Virtual-Compton-Scattering (DVCS)~\cite{Deja:2023lqc}.
+The hKLM HCAL capability will also play an important role in the jet physics program at the EIC~\cite{AbdulKhalek:2021gbh}.
+Multiplicities will be low, with the majority of jets having less than ten particles.
+The task of the HCAL is, therefore, mainly to identify and measure neutral particles (neutrons and $K_L$) that are present in about a third of the jets~\cite{AbdulKhalek:2021gbh}.
+The hadron energy can be measured either using the ToF at lower momenta, or with a calorimetric measurement at higher momenta.
+Section~\ref{sec:performance} discusses the performance in the two different ranges in more detail.